jrenoux/tools-and-scripts/compile_latex/README.md

 This script provide a complete compilation line for your latex project with automatic referrences grabber.
 It performs the following operations in order:
 1. Gather references from your text.
 More specifically :
-  a.
-It finds all your citation commands in your tex file.
+   - It finds all your citation commands in your tex file.
-  b.
-It fetches the corresponding reference from your master bib file, and append it in a local bib file for your tex project
+   - It fetches the corresponding reference from your master bib file, and append it in a local bib file for your tex project

-  c.
-If any references exist in your local bib file but not in your master file, these references will be stored in a separate file called `missing-from-master.bib`, situated in your project folder.
+   - If any references exist in your local bib file but not in your master file, these references will be stored in a separate file called `missing-from-master.bib`, situated in your project folder.
 3. Compile your latex project according to the standard tex-bib-tex-tex compile chain.
 4. Show you the remaining warning at the end of the compilation
 5. Grabs all instances of `TODO` in your tex file and display them as a summary at the end of the compilation.